Focus-Points/focuspoints-sitecore/readme.md

 ## Sitecore module

 Download the module from https://github.com/Focus-Points/focuspoints-sitecore/releases or go to the `Sitecore-packages` folder and install the module into Sitecore.
-Afterwards publish the all the items under `/sitecore/templates/System/Media`.
+Afterwards publish all the items under `/sitecore/templates/System/Media`.

 # Configuration

-In order to start using the FocusPoints module functionality in the website we need to provide it with the correct credentials.
+In order to start using the FocusPoints module functionality in the website you need to provide it with the correct credentials.
 Open the file `/App_config/Include/FocusPoints.config` and change the issuer and secret provided by [https://focuspoints.io/](https://focuspoints.io/).

 ## Configuration settings